A Closest Point Method for PDEs on Manifolds with Interior Boundary Conditions for Geometry Processing: Interior Boundary Conditions

-Intuitively, the answer is simple: interpolation and FD stencils ($\I_{i}$ and $\D_{i}$ from~\eqref{eqn:interp-stencil} and~\eqref{eqn:FD-stencil}) must only use surface data $\hat{u}$ from the same side of $\S_{\perp}$ that the stencil belongs to.
-Therefore, if a stencil involves surface data on the opposite side of $\S_{\perp}$, the IBC must be applied using indices in $J_{\C}$, i.e., using the BC DOFs.
+Intuitively, the answer is simple: interpolation and FD stencils ($\I_{i}$ and $\D_{i}$ from~\eqref{eqn:interp-stencil} and~\eqref{eqn:FD-stencil}) must only use manifold data $\hat{u}$ from the same side of $\S_{\perp}$ that the stencil belongs to.
+Therefore, if a stencil involves manifold data on the opposite side of $\S_{\perp}$, the IBC must be applied using the BC DOFs.

-A conceptual illustration of the process for a point $\C$ on a circle $\S$ embedded in $\mathbb{R}^2$ is given in Figure~\ref{fig:nonmanifold-grid}.
+Figure~\ref{fig:nonmanifold-grid} gives a conceptual illustration of the process for a point $\C$ on a circle $\S$ embedded in $\mathbb{R}^2$.
 Both BC DOFs and PDE DOFs are present in the region of $\Omega(C)$.
 The BC DOFs are partitioned into one of two sets depending on which side of $\S_{\perp}$ the closest point $\cp_{\S}(\x_i)$ is on.
-The original grid $\Omega(\S)$ and duplicated portion $\Omega(\C)$ are cut, and then each half of $\Omega(\C)$ is joined to the opposing side of $\Omega(\S)$.
+The original grid $\Omega(\S)$ and duplicated portion $\Omega(\C)$ are cut, and each half of $\Omega(\C)$ is joined to the opposing side of $\Omega(\S)$.

 The same treatment of BCs as in the exterior case is then applied on this nonmanifold grid $\Omega(\S) \cup \Omega(\C)$.
 That is, the required modifications to the CP extension interpolation stencils in Section~\ref{sec:BCs} are applied.
-Unlike the exerior BC case, however, changes to FD stencils do occur for IBCs since $\Omega(\C)$ and $\Omega(\S)$ are cut and joined to opposite sides of each other.
+Unlike the exterior BC case, however, changes to FD stencils do occur for IBCs since $\Omega(\C)$ and $\Omega(\S)$ are cut and joined to opposite sides of each other.

-If the surface $\S$ is {\it orientable} then this intuitive picture in Figure~\ref{fig:nonmanifold-grid} is an accurate depiction of the necessary grid connectivity.
+If $\S$ is {\it orientable} then this intuitive picture in Figure~\ref{fig:nonmanifold-grid} is an accurate depiction of the necessary grid connectivity.
 That is, near $\C$ we must duplicate DOFs and cut and join opposite pieces of $\Omega(\S)$ and $\Omega(\C)$ to produce regions (similar to $\Omega(\partial \S)$) where BCs can be imposed.
 However, if $\S$ is nonorientable the closest points $\cp_{\S}(\x_i)$ for $\x_i\in\Omega(\C)$ cannot be globally partitioned into two sides.
 For example, on the M\"obius strip in Figure~\ref{fig:nonorientable-partition} (right), an apparent flip in the partitioning of $\cp_{\S}(\x_i)$ is unavoidable as one moves along a curve $\C$ that loops around the whole strip.

-Fortunately, IBCs can still be enforced on nonorientable surfaces because the surface can be oriented \emph{locally}.
-The interpolation and FD stencils only perform operations in a small local region of $\Omega(\S)$.
-Therefore, locally orienting the surface is sufficient to enforce IBCs.
+Fortunately, IBCs can still be enforced on nonorientable manifolds because the manifold can be oriented \emph{locally}.
+The interpolation and FD stencils only perform operations in a small local region of $\Omega(\S)$, so locally orienting the manifold is sufficient to enforce IBCs.